 Yesterday we were kindly given permission to leave the moth trap on next to the security gate so at first light Doug and I went up the hill to see what we had caught.
 We guessed it would be quite good as even during the day we had seen quite a few moths on the walls that had been attracted to the building light that had been left on all night.
 I've managed to identify a few of them so far and will have to spend more time on the others later.
 This is just a selection:

-On our walk after breakfast we encountered a twig anole Anolis sp making a rather risky crossing of the road.
-We haven't come across this one before but have been given the contact details for a reptile expert in Habana so will contact him for help.
-It does have a long tail which is not clear from the photo as it's hidden behind a stone.
+On our walk after breakfast we encountered a Cuban Twig Anole Anolis angusticeps making a rather risky crossing of the road.
+We have only come across this once before.
+I have recently been given the contact details for a reptile expert in Habana so will contact him to make sure my identifications are correct to date and to get some help with the unidentified ones.

 We watched several fresh White Peacock Anartia jatrophae including a female laying on Phylum sp.